kzyapkov/archlinuxarm-olinuxino/README.md

 ArchlinuxARM for the OLinuXino
 ===

 This repository includes packages needed to support ArchLinuxARM on the excellent [OLinuXino](http://www.olimex.com/dev/oli-main.html) boards made by [Olimex](http://www.olimex.com/) along with a script to generate a modified rootfs.
-See below for a prebuilt images.
+See below for prebuilt images.
 This is a work in progress!

 There's also a repository for the packages, included in `pacman.conf` within the prebuilt image.
 The repository url is [http://1024.cjb.net/archlinux/olinuxino/](http://1024.cjb.net/archlinux/olinuxino/).